Heat kernel analysis on diamond fractals: Generalized diamond fractals

+The latter assumption is readily satisfied for regular sequences, where $j_i=j$ and $n_i=n$ for some fixed $j,n\geq 2$, see e.g. Corollary~\ref{C:HKsup_regular}.
+The somewhat weaker condition

+for $0<t<t_*<1$ already provides the existence of a jointly continuous heat kernel~\cite[Remark 3.1]{AR18} and general estimates in terms of series, see Remark~\ref{R:series_bound}.
+However, little information about the convergence of those series can be obtained without further assumptions.

-Many of the results presented in the subsequent sections will involve the $L^2$-semigroups associated with the diffusion processes on each $F_i$ and $F_\infty$, which we denote by $\{P_t^{F_i}\}_{i\geq 0}$ and $\{P_t^{F_\infty}\}_{i\geq 0}$, respectively.
-The next lemma provides an intertwining property that relates these semigroups with the mappings
+Several results presented in the subsequent sections will involve the $L^2$-semigroup associated with the diffusion processes on $F_i$, $i=1,2,\ldots,\infty$, which we denote by $\{P_t^{F_i}\}_{t\geq 0}$.
+The next lemma states an intertwining property that relates these semigroups with the mappings

 and will be applied crucially in several occasions.

 \begin{lemma}\cite[Lemma 3, Corollary 4]{AR18} The family of operators $\{P^{F_\infty}_t\}_{t\geq 0}$ is a strongly continuous Markov semigroup on $L^2(F_\infty,\mu_\infty)$ that satisfies the strong Feller property.
 Moreover, for any $i\geq 0$,